 - Carry All Documents – License, passport, FMM (tourist card) if needed, and Mexico auto insurance certificate.

 - Check Local Laws – Speed limits, seatbelt rules, and cellphone use vary by state.
+Driving rules can also differ on major highways, which is explained in this guide on using toll roads with a U.S.-registered car in Mexico.

 - Know Customs Rules – Some goods may require declaration or permits.